drashevsky/tensornote/README.md

 Run ``pnpm install`` to install all the necessary dependencies.

-To run the Tauri desktop application, run ``pnpm tauri dev``.
+To start the Tauri desktop application, run ``pnpm tauri dev``.

-To run the web application, run ``pnpm vite dev`` and click on the link printed to go to the webpage.
+To start the web application, run ``pnpm vite dev`` and click on the link printed to go to the webpage.